Administrivia / How to Create a Works Page

 Good things to include: the name of the work's creator(s), the year it was first published, the genre and medium(s), a brief and spoiler-free overview of the plot, and a link to the official website.

-Things not to include: quality judgments (don't say how much it sucked/how awesome it was), critical reception (that's just a specific variant of quality judgments), recommendations (don't tell us whether or not we should check it out), plot spoilers.
+Things not to include: value judgments (don't say how much it sucked/how awesome it was), critical reception (that's just a specific variant of value judgments), recommendations (don't tell us whether or not we should check it out), plot spoilers.
 And whatever you do, do not copy text from the Wikipedia page.
 That is Plagiarism and copyright infringement and it is bad.

 - Add a list of tropes